Development

 TOWN OF GRAVENHURST PLANNING

 A key source of information is the Gravenhurst planning department, which manages official plan and zoning bylaw information.
-Here is the link to their site: http://www.gravenhurst.ca/municipal-services/departments/planning/.
+More information can be found here: http://www.gravenhurst.ca/en/yourtownhall/planning.asp.

 Kahshe Lake Ratepayers' Association (1994) Inc. (KLRA)